irfanhakim-as/homelab-wiki/topics/esxi.md

 30. Log into the VM with your provided credentials.

 31. Perform any additional configuration steps required for the VM.
-Steps will vary depending on the OS, refer to the [Linux](./linux.md) topic for more details.
-Recommended configuration steps include:
+Generally, recommended configuration options include:

+    - Perform a system update on the VM
-    - Setting a static IP address for the VM.
+    - Set a static IP address and update the DNS server for the VM
-    - Updating the system's hostname.
-    - Getting the system up to date since the VM template was created.
+    - Update the system hostname

+    For more detailed instructions on configuring a Linux based virtual machine, please refer to the [Linux configuration](linux.md#configuration) topic according to the guest OS.

 ### Editing a Virtual Machine